wasmCloud/wasmcloud.com/docs/intro.md

 wasmCloud is designed around the following core tenets:

-- Dead simple Distributed Applications
+- Dead simple distributed applications
 - Run anywhere
 - Secure by default
-- Save time, money, and effort
-- Productivity for both Developers and Operations
+- Productivity for both developers and operations

 You should not have to change your design, architecture, or your programming environment as you move from concept to production.

-**We're bringing bring _joy_ to building global-scale applications.**
+**We're bringing _joy_ to building global-scale applications.**